-There are currently only two trains every day direct from Lisbon to Guimarães.
-In the morning there is an Alfa Pendular fast train leaving Lisbon Santa Apolónia at 0800hrs arriving in Guimarães at 1153hrs.
-The return trip leaves at 1655hrs, arriving in Lisbon at 2100hrs.
+There is currently only one train every day direct from Lisbon to Guimarães.
+In the morning there is a daily Intercity train leaving Lisbon Santa Apolónia at 1130hrs arriving in Guimarães at 1549hrs.
+The return trip leaves Guimarães at 1641 daily, arriving in Lisbon at 2100hrs.
 One way tourist (2nd) class fare is €28,45 on those trains, can be much less if booked in advance.
 Advance reservation is highly recommended.

 Reservations for train trips in Portugal can only be made up to a MAXIMUM of 60 days in advance.
 You can reserve on line at www.cp.pt and print your own ticket.
 A big discount is available on many trains for tickets purchased more than 8 days in advance.
 DO NOT use RailEurope etc as they cannot issue the required seat reservation for which you will pay extra.

 For most departures, you will need to make your way from the

 airport to the SETE RIOS bus terminal.
 This is about 3 miles/5km

 from the airport and is linked to it by the metro.
 Take any train

 to the end of the line at São Sebastião then change to the Blue

 Line for a two stop ride to Jardim Zoológico station which is